Srushti104/Big-data-systems/Assignment 1/GCP/README.md

 ### Upload sample data to Cloud Storage
    * Create a Storage Bucket on GCP
-   * Create an IAM role and a download a Secret Access Key JSON file which should be used to connect to Google Cloud Storage bucket
+   * Create an IAM role and a download a Secret Access Key JSON file from GCP which should be used to connect to Google Cloud Storage bucket
-   * Provide the file path in and the bucket name in py file
+   * Provide the JSON file path and the bucket name in py file
    * Install the dependencies on the local machine
   ```
       --pip install google-cloud-storage
    ```

  ### Launching Datalab:

    * Create a New Project on GCP
    * Connect to google Cloud Shell